pablobernabeu/website-files/content/home/teaching-supervision.md

 | **2018–19** | Understanding psychology (101) — Seminars and essay marking |
 |             | Investigating psychology: Analysis (102) using SPSS — Labs |

+I also supervised a lab-based internship during my PhD.
 In addition, I was a representative for graduate teaching assistants in my department for a year.

-I am also a [Certified Carpentries Instructor](https://carpentries.org/become-instructor/) and I have led several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).
+Last, I am a [Certified Carpentries Instructor](https://carpentries.org/become-instructor/) and have led several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).
 Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [Spanish to adults in Lithuania](/#BA-degree).